Latest Update for JEE Advanced

 Number of Attempts

-For JEE Advanced, the candidates would be able to attempt the examination two times in two consecutive years.
+For JEE Advanced, the candidates can attempt the exam two times in two consecutive years.

 The candidates should have never taken admission in an IIT irrespective of whether they continued the programme or not or just accepted the seat by reporting at the centre.
 The candidates who have earlier joined any IIT but had subsequently cancelled their admission will also not be termed eligible for JEE Advanced.